 Toy Story Mania – I do not know one person that doesn’t love Toy Story Mania!
 This ride is located on the boardwalk in DCA and features our favorite Toy Story characters.
 Normally this ride draws a huge crowd so make sure to take advantage of the short rainy day lines!
 This ride is built like a carnival game and spins and swivels throughout the ride.
 It can get quite competitive!

-Soarin’ Over California is located in Grizzly Peak and is also great for big kids of all ages.
+Soarin’ Over The World is located in Grizzly Peak and is also great for big kids of all ages.
 Sadly, our littlest is just a teensie bit too short for Soarin’ – but we are eating our veggies and will be ready for next year!
 Soariover California flies over some of California’s most beautiful landscapes including the Disneyland Resort.
 Fun Fact – there is a Hidden Mickey in Palm Springs – keep your eyes peeled!

 Disney Junior – Live on State! – If you have little ones in your pack make sure to head over to Disney Junior – Live on Stage! for a show.
 Show times vary so make sure to check out show times when you visit.
 This adorable show includes live actors and puppets from your preschooler’s favorite Disney Junior shows.
 Mickey Mouse Club House, Sophia the First, and Jake and his crew all make an appearance.
 The show is completely indoors.
 The show runs about 20 minutes and kids will dance and sing the entire time – you might even forget it is gloomy outside.

 It’s Tough to be a Bug – this 4-D show in Bug’s Land is not only indoors, but underground!
 Nice and cozy!
 If you have very little ones or kids that scare easily know that there are some scary moments but it is made for kids.
 This show features some of our favorite characters from It’s A Bug’s Life and even sneaks in a few fun facts for learning purposes.
 3-D glasses are always fun but the show also includes smoke, lights, spray, and a slightly too interactive for my liking stink bug! (update – this show, and all of Bug’s Land is closed forever – sad)

 A couple rides worth leaving for a sunny day –